-- 1. Connect the power supply to the SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) board. - 2.
-Plug the FlashPro4 ribbon cable into JTAG Programming Header on the SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) board. - 3.
-Program the M2S090TS-1FGG484 device with the provided STAPL file (refer to "Appendix A: Design and Programming Files" on page 16) using FlashPro4. - Connect the host PC to the J24 connector in SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) using the USB min-B cable. - 5.
-Invoke the SoftConsole project and launch the debugger. - 6.
+- Connect the power supply to the SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) board. - Plug the FlashPro4 ribbon cable into JTAG Programming Header on the SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) board. - 3.
+Program the M2S090TS-1FGG484 device with the provided STAPL file (see Appendix: Design and Programming Files, page 15) using FlashPro4.
+Make a note of the 5-digit number corresponding to the name of your Flash Pro 4 programmer (example: 96191).
+You can find your programmer number by opening Flash Pro software while your Flash Pro 4 programmer is plugged into your PC.
+The programmer number is highlighted in the following figure.

+Figure 6 • Programmer Number

+- Connect the host PC to the J24 connector in SmartFusion2 Security Evaluation Kit (M2S090TS-EVAL-KIT) using the USB min-B cable. - 5.
+Invoke the SoftConsole project and open Debug Configurations from the Run menu.
+Click the Debugger tab. - 6.
+Change the "usbxxxxx" number in the following configuration option to match the number of your own FlashPro 4 programmer that you recorded in step 3. - --command "microsemi flashpro port usb96191"

+After this step, click Apply and start the debugger.

 Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
-If the computer does not have the HyperTerminal program, any free serial terminal emulation program such as PuTTY or TeraTerm can be used.
-Refer to the Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, TeraTerm, or PuTTY. - 7.
+If the computer does not have the HyperTerminal program, any free serial terminal

+- emulation program such as PuTTY or TeraTerm can be used.
+Refer to the Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, TeraTerm, or PuTTY. - 8.
 Run the debugger in SoftConsole.
 The HyperTerminal window shows various options to run the DRBG functions.

-Figure 6 • M2S090TS-EVAL-KIT Board
+Figure 7 • M2S090TS-EVAL-KIT Board